sr39/gizmo-debug/scripts/gizmo_documentation.md

 ####################################################################################################
 ```

+**BH\_FB\_COLLIMATED**: BH feedback is narrowly collimated along the axis defined by the angular momentum accreted thus far in the simulation.
+This requires `BH_FOLLOW_ACCRETED_ANGMOM`, which it uses to define a preferred axis, and feedback is narrowly collimated along those axis.
+We say 'narrowly' because resolution and physical expansion of the jets/radiation/cosmic rays will quickly dominate the injection along a ray, as it is done in-code.
+This modifies all AGN feedback mechanisms, including mechanical, jets and radiation.

 **BH\_THERMALFEEDBACK**: Enables the GADGET/AREPO AGN feedback model, where a fixed fraction of the BH luminosity (set in the parameterfile as `BlackHoleFeedbackFactor`) is coupled to the surrounding gas as purely thermal energy, distributed among the gas particles within the kernel of the BH (the same ones that determine the BH accretion rate) in a kernel-weighted fashion.
 Users should cite Springel, Di Matteo, and Hernquist, 2005, MNRAS, 361, 776.